 THIRD DAY - MONDAY - Stromboli

 We set sail from Milazzese for a swim in Basiluzzo.
 Splendid islet of cooled lava, in an intense blue sea.
 Describing the beauty of this place is impossible, you have to see it for yourself!
 In the afternoon navigation to Stromboli is resumed, where we arrive after a couple of hours' sail.
 We anchor in the water mirror between Punta Lena and the Strombolicchio islet, right under the looming figure of the volcano, still active.
 Second peak of the Aeolian Islands, with its 926 meters of height.
-Down to earth with the dinghy for a visit to the village and an aperitif based on pizza, focaccia and fried fish and shrimp on the terrace of Ingrid, from where we can admire a beautiful sunset on the rock of Strombolicchio and the mountains of Calabria in the background.
-Anyone wishing and possessing a suitable physical preparation can make an excursion to the top of the volcano to admire the incandescent explosions of lava that illuminate the darkness of the night.
-Boots, helmets and suitable clothing can be rented directly from the guides (mandatory to go up to the volcano).
-They are 900 meters in altitude to cover in about 3 hours.
-A fatigue that is repaid by the show we can attend.
-Then head back to the boat for a night swim to wash off the dust and sweat accumulated during the excursion.
+Down to earth with the dinghy for a visit to the village and an aperitif based on pizza, focaccia and fried fish and shrimp on the terrace of Ingrid, where we can admire a beautiful sunset on the rock of Strombolicchio and the mountains of Calabria in the background.
+Unfortunately since July 2019 it's forbidden to hike the vulcan (900 mt high) because of safety reasons.

 FOURTH DAY - TUESDAY - Salina